lukewaite/logstash-input-cloudwatch-logs/README.md

 | region | string | No | `us-east-1` |
 | codec | string | No | `plain` |

+#### `start_position`
+The `start_position` setting allows you to specify where to begin processing a newly encountered log group on plugin boot.
+Whether the group is 'new' is determined by whether or not the log group has a previously existing entry in the sincedb file.

+Valid options for `start_position` are:
+* `beginning` - Reads from the beginning of the group (default)
+* `end` - Sets the sincedb to now, and reads any new messages going forward
+* Integer - Number of seconds in the past to begin reading at

+#### Logstash Default config params
 Other standard logstash parameters are available such as:
 * `add_field`
 * `type`